API Service Component

 - Cause: Python syntax error or runtime exception

-- Solution: Check the error output, verify your Python syntax
+- Solution: Check the error output in the logs panel, verify your Python syntax

 "Missing 'operation' field"